Turning Point

 Tony vividly remembered Steve’s expression as he’d said he wanted to kiss him too.
 He’d been telling the truth.
 Hell, Tony wanted to do a whole lot more than kiss.
 There was a big part of Tony who just wanted to throw caution to the wind, but it wasn’t that simple.
 He was worried about changing things between them.
 Steve was too important to him to risk losing him.
 He also wasn’t sure what it was Steve was looking for from him.

 A noise at the door interrupted Tony’s musings.
 The nurse whose name was Paul brought in his lunch tray and laughed when Tony made a face.
-It was supposed to be Italian wedding soup, but the broth was
+It was supposed to be Italian wedding soup, but the broth was… gray.
+Tony leaned back against the pillows.
+Abruptly, he lost his appetite.

 Paul was a very good looking man, and he smiled flirtatiously as he gave.
 He saw the disgusted face Tony made and laughed.
 “It isn’t so bad.
 Eat up.
 You need to conserve your strength,” he admonished playfully.
 He gave Tony a pain pill which he reluctantly swallowed down with some of the soup.
 For the record, it tasted even worse than it looked.
 It made his stomach turn, so he set it aside, and reached for his jello.